 Customer dashboard

 After a service order is submitted, a customer needs to be kept informed about its status.
-For this aim, we decided to customise the built-in PrestaShop customer dashboard.
+For this aim, we have decided to customise the built-in PrestaShop customer dashboard.

 In particular, the following changes were implemented:

 The Status column shows information about the service order status as reported in the related RT ticket.
-In the case were several tickets were created for one order in Prestashop, status of each request is reported in the “Details” section.
+If several tickets have been created for one order in Prestashop, status of each request is reported in the “Details” section.

 A new column, SLA, was added.
 This column report the URL to retrieve the SLA document when an order is approved.